 Issues to be determined

-Below is a list of issues typically addressed at the initial hearing.
-As stated above, some arbitral institutions have guidelines or policies regarding the issues to be addressed in the initial hearing, which of course should be consulted if applicable.
+A number of issues are typically addressed at the initial hearing, which are discussed next.
+As has been stated, some arbitral institutions have guidelines or policies regarding the issues that should be addressed, which should be consulted, if applicable.

 Place of arbitration

 The possibility of hearings or other meetings outside the place of arbitration may also be discussed.
-Arbitration rules typically provide that the tribunal can hold hearings outside the place of arbitration.
+Arbitration rules typically provide that the tribunal can hold hearings in a location other than the place of arbitration.

 Arbitration rules, procedural and substantive law